dzchoi/dropalt/features.md

 - Execute `fw.enter_bootloader()` from the Lua REPL or trigger it via a keymap.
 Note: If a critical error occurs (e.g. a runtime error when executing Lua bytecode), the system automatically enters DFU mode as a failsafe.

-To boot into the firmware from the bootloader, simply press Enter.
+To boot into the firmware from the bootloader, simply press ESC (or `).

 DFU Commands
 - Flash firmware: